backdrop-contrib/foxycart/README.md

 The FoxyCart module makes it extremely easy to quick to integrate with the [Foxy](https://www.foxy.io) e-commerce system.
 This module provides:

-* Automatic inclusion of necessary foxy.io css and javascript files to enable your site.
+* Automatic inclusion of necessary foxy.io javascript file to enable your site.
 * Theme-able shopping cart and status blocks.
 * Tight single-sign on integration with Backdrop.
 Customers use their Backdrop account to complete checkout with FoxyCart.